LordVGames/EnemyAttackSpeedFixes/Thunderstore/Package Files/README.md

-# GolemClapAttackSpeedFix
+# EnemyAttackSpeedFixes

+This fixes a few enemy attacks not scaling with attack speed:
+- Stone golem clap attack
+- Mithrix hammer slam

-This fixes the actual attack part of the golem's melee clap attack not scaling with attack speed.
-Weirdly enough in vanilla the sound still scales with attack speed even though the attack itself doesn't, so it likely wasn't intentional.
+Weirdly enough in vanilla the sound for these attacks still scale with attack speed even though the attack itself doesn't, so these likely weren't intentional.

 ## Before